Louis Sudler Prize

 Any electronic samples should be submitted in one of the following formats:

 - video: quicktime (mov) or mpeg (mp4 or m4v)

-Samples of the student’s work and any materials that cannot be provided electronically can be delivered to the Vice Provost for the Arts, Smith Warehouse, Bay 8, Room B104 by 3:30pm.
+Samples of the student’s work and any materials that cannot be provided electronically can be delivered to the Vice Provost for the Arts, Smith Warehouse, Bay 8, Room B104.
 Students will be notified regarding the procedure for retrieving their work.

 - 1983: Shayne Doty — Music (organ performance)

 - 1988: Hayle Brinkman — Studio Art

 - 1989: Raymond Loewy — Music (performance and composition)